trinity-labs/acf-skins/dashboard/README.md

 - Passwd = `Cl1mb!ng`

 <ins>As you can read after</ins>:
-- This a latest stable version in `lua5.2` according last Alpine ACF version.
+- Run on latest stable version in `lua5.2` according last Alpine ACF version.
 - Running on `lighttpd` according <a href="https://gitlab.alpinelinux.org/alpine/alpine-conf/-/merge_requests/159">merge request</a>
-- Some minor bugs due to a constant dev and need to backward compatibility betwenn Alpine Linux hardware system.
+- Some minor bugs due to a constant dev and need to backward compatibility betwenn Alpine Linux hardware systems.
 <hr>

 > <a href="https://dashboard.openet.online">**ACF Live Demo**</a>